 Most people have an opinion on cannabis.
 For some, it’s a favorable one, having taken the drug in the past, either recreationally or medicinally.
-Others view cannabis negatively, and then are those who have heard of the plant, but hold conflicting thoughts on it.
+Others view cannabis negatively, and those who have heard of the plant hold conflicting thoughts.

-However, the cannabis conversation has changed a lot in recent times, thanks to the emergence of non-psychoactive products, the vast majority of which are made from the hemp plant.
-These are what we call cannabidiol (CBD) products, and many businesses are taking the plunge and purchasing CBD wholesale, cashing in on the huge profit potential.
+However, the cannabis conversation has recently changed, thanks to the emergence of non-psychoactive products, most of which are made from the hemp plant.
+These are cannabidiol (CBD) products, and many businesses are taking the plunge and purchasing CBD wholesale, cashing in on the enormous profit potential.

-But besides from being non-psychoactive (this means it won’t get you “high”), what is CBD really good for?
-There is a lot of talk about the benefits, although with the internet as it is nowadays, working out what’s true and what isn’t can be a huge challenge.
-In this post, we’ve steered well clear of any hyperbole, and have assessed the therapeutic value of CBD based on user experiences and the scientific evidence available.
+But besides being non-psychoactive (this means it won’t get you “high”), what is CBD perfect for?
+There is a lot of talk about the benefits, although with the internet nowadays, working out what’s true and what isn’t can be a considerable challenge.
+In this post, we’ve steered clear of any hyperbole and assessed the therapeutic value of CBD based on user experiences and the scientific evidence available.

 CBD offers natural and safe pain relief

 America is just one of many countries currently embroiled in an opioid crisis.
-Drugs like Tramadol and OxyContin are being prescribed en masse as painkillers, despite the high risk of overdose that they present, and not to mention the countless side effects.
-Thousands of Americans are dying each year due to overdoses on prescription opioids – it’s clear that an alternative is needed, and quickly.
+Drugs like Tramadol and OxyContin are being prescribed en masse as painkillers, despite the high risk of overdose, not to mention the countless side effects.
+Thousands of Americans are dying each year due to overdoses on prescription opioids – it’s clear that an alternative is needed quickly.

-The painkilling effects of cannabis have been known to civilizations going as far back as ancient China, although recent scientific developments have revealed that the non-intoxicating parts of the herb can also be used for pain relief.
-In 2018, a study was published in the peer-reviewed Cannabis and Cannabinoid Research which found that chronic pain was the most common symptom that CBD users were taking products to manage.
+The painkilling effects of cannabis have been known to civilizations going as far back as ancient China.
+However, recent scientific developments have revealed that the non-intoxicating parts of the herb can also be used for pain relief.
+In 2018, a study published in the peer-reviewed Cannabis and Cannabinoid Research found that chronic pain was the most common symptom that CBD users were taking products to manage.

-More research needs to be carried out on the specific analgesic properties that CBD has, although studies seem to highlight two receptors as playing a key role.
+More research needs to be carried out on CBD’s specific analgesic properties, although studies seem to highlight two receptors playing a pivotal role.
 The first is the CB1 receptor in the endocannabinoid system (ECS), which influences pain perception and is regulated by CBD.
-The second is the vanilloid receptor, a transient receptor that is not part of the ECS, but is directly activated by CBD, and also the endocannabinoid anandamide, which is boosted by CBD.
+The second is the vanilloid receptor, a transient receptor not part of the ECS but directly activated by CBD, and the endocannabinoid anandamide, which CBD boosts.

 CBD can have lasting beneficial effects on mental health

-Another medical field where fresh solutions are sorely needed is mental health, and there are indications that investing in more CBD research could pay dividends, especially for anxiety and depression.
+Another medical field where new solutions are sorely needed is mental health, and some indications investing in more CBD research could pay dividends, especially for anxiety and depression.

 The Cannabis and Cannabinoid Research study put anxiety as the third-most common ailment being treated with CBD by users, and the scientific and experimental investigations show why.
-The benefits of CBD for social and public speaking anxiety were demonstrated versus a placebo treatment in 2011, and more recent studies have found that CBD may relieve anxiety by acting on the serotonin system, and promoting balance between inhibitory and excitatory neurotransmitters in the brain.
+The benefits of CBD for social and public speaking anxiety were demonstrated versus a placebo treatment in 2011.
+More recent studies have found that CBD may relieve stress by acting on the serotonin system and promoting balance between inhibitory and excitatory neurotransmitters in the brain.

 The antidepressant qualities of CBD are challenging the narratives that have existed on depression for decades.
-The old concept that depression occurred due to chemical imbalance in the brain has not exactly been proven by SSRI drugs, which work to keep more serotonin in the body.
+The old concept that depression occurs due to chemical imbalance in the brain has not precisely been proven by SSRI drugs, which work to keep more serotonin in the body.

-Interestingly, CBD helps to improve the physical condition of the brain, as an antioxidant, neuroprotectant and anti-inflammatory.
+Interestingly, as an antioxidant, neuroprotectant, and anti-inflammatory, CBD helps improve the brain’s physical condition.
 CBD may be able to slow or reverse structural damage to the organ that has exacerbated depressive symptoms.

 CBD optimizes the body’s endocannabinoid system